fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 A Kustomization can contain a series of health checks used to determine the [rollout status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) of the deployed workloads and the ready status of custom resources.

+To enabled health checking for all the reconciled resources, set `spec.wait` to `true`.
+If you wish to select only certain resources, list them under `spec.healthChecks`.
+Note that when `spec.wait` is enabled, the `spec.healthChecks` field is ignored.

 A health check entry can reference one of the following types: